 Fish eat fish and trout are no exception.
 This means minnows and other live fish like sculpins can be a great trout bait in rivers.

 You can get minnows from your local tackle store or you can buy a minnow trip and catch your own.
-One of the best minnow traps on the market is the Frabil one from Bass Pro Shops – Here
+One of the best minnow traps on the market is the Frabil Minnow Trap from Bass Pro Shops.

-I use the same hooks when using minnows as bait as I do for other trout baits.
-See my page on The Best Hooks For Trout and Steelhead
+I use the same hooks when using minnows as bait as I do for other trout baits like worms and spawn bags simply because those are the best hooks.
+See my page on The Best Hooks For Trout and Steelhead.

 Jigs For Trout Fishing